brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ And that are colours.

-^ This could very well be one of the most sensitive things to suggest, but bear with me for a few minutes.
+^ This could very well be one of the more sensitive topics, but bear with me for a few minutes.

 ---